pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 opsman-url: https://pcf.foundation.example.com
 ```

-We can add things to this as we go.

 Now, create a file called `upgrade-opsman-pipeline.yml`.

-Write this at the top, and save the file:
+Write this at the top, and save the file.
+This is [YAML][yaml] for "the start of the document.
+It's optional, but traditional:

 ```yaml

 ---
 ```

-This is [YAML][yaml] for "the start of the document."
-It's optional, but traditional.

 Now you have a pipeline file!
 Nominally!
 Well, look.